CtrlK

 Specificity

-Names multiple concrete actions — 'migrate Codex state in ~/.codex into Agent Filesystem', 'mount the same shared Codex memory/settings across multiple computers', and specific default exclusions (worktrees, caches, logs, temporary files).
+Lists multiple concrete actions: 'migrate Codex state in ~/.codex into Agent Filesystem', 'mount the same shared Codex memory/settings across multiple computers', 'Recommends a .afsignore', and 'defaults to excluding worktrees, caches, logs, and temporary files' — matches the anchor for several specific concrete actions.

 3 / 3